dobladov/astro-blog/src/content/blog/why-there-are-no-posts-this-year/index.md

 ---
 title: Why there are no posts this year
-pubDate: 2024-12-02
+pubDate: 2024-12-28
-description: A reflection on the year and why there are no posts in 2024
+description: A reflection on the year and why I decided to not post during 2024
+tags: [meta, blogging, social networks]
 ---

 ## Blogging about blogging